tinalexander/tinalexander.github.io/pages/2023/10-october.md

 >
 > Exa-cel demonstrated transformative efficacy, a strong safety profile, and a highly positive benefit risk for patients with severe sickle cell disease.
 >
+>
+> David Altshuler, Vertex [10:59:30]
+>
+> The DNA sequence must match both the guide RNA and a short adjacent sequence known as the protospacer adjacent motif or PAM.
+>
+> If the on target site is unique in the genome, as depicted on the left with a yellow dot, and if the guide is highly specific, then editing will occur only at the on target site.
+>
+> However, if one were to choose an on target DNA sequence that is present at multiple genomic locations as depicted on the right in red, and one designed a guide that binds promiscuously at many places in the genome, then off target editing can occur.
+>
+> Based on this understanding, three strategies to minimize the risk of off target editing are first to limit exposure to CRISPR.
+>
+> Second, to select an on target site that is unique in the genome.
+>
+> And third to optimize the guide RNA, not only for efficacy, but also for specificity.
+>
+> From the start of the exa-cel program eight years ago, we were focused on minimizing and assessing the risk of off target editing.
+>
 > ...
 >
 > Bill Hobbs, Vertex [11:45:56]